kelvinagyareyeboah/KelvCodes/README.md

 # Kelv
 kelvcodes is an AI-native, lightweight VS Code extension designed to bring high-speed code generation, contextual refactoring, and real-time debugging directlyyour editor.
-Powered by OpenRouter, it allows developers to connect seamlessly to premium and free AI mo
+Powered by OpenRouter, it allows developers to connect seamlessly to premium and fr